DamilolaAbiona/DamilolaAbiona/README.md

 Frontend Developer
 ------------------

 I'm Damilola Abiona, I am an Enthusiastic Frontend Developer with practical experience in progressive Web App Development..
 I really enjoy learning languages and frameworks like Javascript and React.
-I also enjoy wireframing,UI,UX, and design in general. - 🔭 I’m currently working on Bug Tracker App - 🌱 I’m currently learning Javascript.
+I also enjoy wireframing,UI,UX, and design in general.

 * 🌍  I'm based in Lagos
 * ✉️  You can contact me at [Damilolaabiona8@gmail.com](mailto:Damilolaabiona8@gmail.com)